mrinaldhar/eerc-iiit-project/README.md

         base = "./form1_stone/1Life_Structural/";       //The base URL for the form.
 This remains the same for a single form.

-        doajax(base+"page1.php", "#tab_1");             //clearAllTabs automatically adds the first tab, so you just call this to load the contents of page1.php into the first tab element.
+        doajax(base+"page1.php", "#tab_1");             //clearAllTabs automatically adds the first tab,
+                                                        //so you just call this to load the contents of page1.php into the first tab element.

         // CODE REPITITION BEGINS FOR AS MANY PAGES THIS FORM HAS